ten-protocol/foundation/governance-guidelines.md

 Governance Guidelines
 =====================

 This is a set of governance guidelines for the Obscuro Network Foundation.
-It provides a framework for the Foundation’s Board, to steer and govern Obscuro Network effectively to realise its potential.
+It provides a framework for the Foundation’s Participants and Board, to steer and govern Obscuro Network effectively to realise its potential.
 It is not a set of binding legal obligations.

 1. Background to Obscuro and the Network
 =======================================